 Figure S 4 reports ion selectivities for K+ and HCO3- as function of the inlet permeate conductivity and for the two brine conductivities tested in this work.
-Both permeate and brine conductivities had negligible effect on ion selectivities as it could be deducted by the constant values of transport numbers as function of the two parameters.
+Both permeate and brine conductivities had negligible effect on ion selectivities as deducted by the constant values of transport numbers as function of the two parameters.